The 2022 Mulvaney Lecture is proudly supported by the ANU Australian Studies Institute.

 This maritime migration involved competent seafaring technology and flexible economies as the new settlers were able to cross strong ocean currents and prevail on depauperate island environments.
 Following initial settlement, it appears that these island societies were stable for about 30,000 years, as there is no evidence for major technological changes or inter-island transfers.
 But, at the end of the last glacial phase ~16,000 years ago things changed dramatically.
 Obsidian from an as yet unidentified off-island source, appears in the archaeological assemblages of at least four islands in southern Wallacea marking the onset of the world’s earliest maritime exchange network.

 At the same time new highly standardised items of personal decoration and fishhooks occur in the records.
 Social networks provide resilience for populations on depauperate islands, and marriage partners may have been as or more important than the resources exchanged across the network.
 New genetic evidence provides support for this, indicating a period of extensive demographic movement across Wallacea at this time.
-In this lecture I will explore the archaeological and genetic evidence for this remarkable human story thus far.
+In this lecture, Professor Sue O'Connor will explore the archaeological and genetic evidence for this remarkable human story thus far.

 Professor Sue O'Connor